thetillhoff/workshop/docs/labs/lab_10/1_hands_on.md

 ## SQS

-Instead of manually testing the lambda function with a custom event, we should trigger it via a proper event.
+Instead of manually testing the lambda function with a custom event, we should trigger it by an automated event.
 These events can generally come from a lot of different sources like S3, CloudWatch, or SQS.
 Especially SQS is a very common source to trigger Lambdas.
 You can find a full list of event sources for Lambda functions here: https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html

 SQS stands for Simple Queue Service.
 It's a message queue service that - together with a computing service like Lambda - allows you to decouple the processing of requests from the request itself.
-Check out the SQS console and manually create a queue with default settings.
+Check out the SQS console in your browser and manually create a queue with default settings.
 Send a message to the queue manually from the SQS console, with a random JSON body like the following:

 ```json